DC Power Flow

 analysis = dcPowerFlow(system)

 In this example, the slack bus (type = 3) corresponds to the Bus 1.
 However, this bus does not have an in-service generator connected to it.
-Consequently, JuliaGrid recognizes this as an error and attempts to assign a new slack bus from the available generator buses (type = 2) that have connected in-service generators.
+JuliaGrid considers this a mistake and attempts to assign a new slack bus from the available generator buses (type = 2) that have connected in-service generators.
 In this particular example, the Bus 3 will become the new slack bus.
 As a result, we can observe the updated array of bus types:

 julia> print(system.bus.label, system.bus.layout.type)Bus 1: 1